fatmamohamedd14/Student-Management-System/README.md

 - Used `Include` / `ThenInclude` to load related data efficiently
 - Input validation and proper error handling with `try-catch`

-## 📷 Screenshots

-*Add here a screenshot of the main form, reports, or table display*

 ## 📦 How to Run